Cedesc/IntelliJ_Bachelorarbeit_MSelenka/bachelorarbeit_visualisierung_algorithmen-main/README.md

                     Parameter :
                             value : value of type Object
-                    Return : index position as an positive integer of type int Description : Returns the positive integer of the element of the array if it exists.
+                    Return : index position as an positive integer of type int Description : Returns the index position of the element of the array if it exists.
                                   If the Array contains duplicates it will always return the first element of it.

             - getSize() :